I think my calling in life is to be a candy bar consultant.

 Candy bars are alright and all, but I’ve got ideas for some pretty epic candy bars.

 Take Snickers for instance.
 Peanuts and milk chocolate and caramel is a good idea.
 Snickers Almond is an even better idea.
-And Snickers dark is a really, really good idea.
+And a Snickers dark ice cream bar could save the planet.

 Since I don’t think Hershey’s has any openings for a candy bar consultant, I decided to improve on the Take 5 bar myself–by putting it into cookies, and loading said cookies with dark chocolate chunks, peanuts, and pretzels.